There are a number of companies that boast about being API-first, but what does that really mean?

 - have the ability to reduce time to market for new applications

 Applications built with an API-first platform can easily integrate with other systems and applications and eliminate silos of information caused by legacy or departmental solutions.

-Here’s the good news!
-The API-first architecture of Nuxeo’s hyperscale digital asset platform enables existing systems and data sources to be incorporated as is, in place, and into new workflows.
-By maximizing existing systems and processes, customers experience a multiplier effect and become more efficient while increasing revenue and competing more effectively in the market.
+The API-first architecture of Nuxeo’s Content Platform enables existing systems and data sources to be incorporated as is, in place, and into new workflows.
+By maximizing the use of existing systems and processes, customers experience a multiplier effect and become more efficient while increasing revenue and competing more effectively in the market.